 Let's say for example you have a small factory that produces custom-made bicycles and you need to use the boards to track inventory:

 In this board you have the list of all the items that are used in the production, and you need to make sure that you always have enough.
-Every time the item is used, the team members update the status demonstrating how many items are left, and once there is just one item left (or any other critical amount), you can simply drag and drop this pulse into a group of pulses “Need to be ordered”.
+Every time the item is used, the team members update the status demonstrating how many items are left, and once there is just one item left (or any other critical amount), you can simply drag and drop this item into a group of items “Need to be ordered”.

-All the statuses are color coded, so you can see at a glance, when it’s time to move the pulse from one group of pulses to another and generally have a big picture of how many items need to be ordered.
+All the statuses are color coded, so you can see at a glance, when it’s time to move the item from one group of items to another and generally have a big picture of how many items need to be ordered.

 Another example when you can use Kanban methodology for software development.
 Let’s say, you are planning the launch of a new feature and want to track what team is currently working on the feature: